FAeN399/PromptCastle/setup.md

 Job: publish-image: This job only runs when a tagged release is pushed (thanks to the if: startsWith(github.ref, 'refs/tags/v') condition).
 It has a dependency needs: build-and-test, meaning it waits for the first job to succeed.
 We only want to publish an image if tests passed.
 This job also uses Ubuntu and performs a checkout (we need the code to build the image).
 Then it sets up Docker Buildx – this is optional but recommended if you plan to build multi-architecture images (e.g., both linux/amd64 and arm64).
 It's harmless to include even for single-arch builds.
 Next, it logs into the Docker registry.
 In this example, we show Docker Hub (docker/login-action), using secrets DOCKERHUB_USERNAME and DOCKERHUB_TOKEN which would be configured in the GitHub repo settings.
 (Alternatively, one could use GitHub Container Registry (GHCR) – the action would be similar, just different credentials and image name.)

-Finally, the Build and push Docker image step uses Docker’s official action to build the Dockerfile and push the image.
+Finally, the Build and push Docker image step uses Docker's official action to build the Dockerfile and push the image.
 We set context: . (build the current directory) and push: true.
 The tags field is set to tag the image with the version.
 We use ${{ github.ref_name }} which, for a tag event, is the tag name (like v1.2.0).
 So if your Docker Hub username is "myuser", this tags the image as myuser/promptcastle:v1.2.0.
 We could also add latest tag if we want to update a floating "latest" tag on each release.
 For example, we could include tags: myuser/promptcastle:${{ github.ref_name }}, myuser/promptcastle:latest to tag two names.
 That depends on the release strategy.

 Security and best practices: We ensure no secrets are exposed in logs (the Docker login action masks the password).
 Also, note that this pipeline runs on PRs from forks as well – if so, GitHub by default will not inject secrets for security.
 That means the image publish job will simply not run for forked PRs (since there's no tag push in that case, it's fine).
 For internal pushes where we tag, secrets will be available and the image will publish.